Paweł Grabias

 Paweł Grabias is a Polish English teacher, entrepreneur, and YouTuber, best known as the creator of the educational YouTube channel Rock Your English.

 Biography

 Grabias studied English philology and has worked as an English teacher in Poland.
 He describes himself as a fan of rock music, especially Queen; Snoopy, and black coffee.

+In addition to YouTube, Grabias runs online group and individual English courses.

 Rock Your English

 Grabias launched Rock Your English in 2015 as a modern approach to English education.
 He aimed to create content that was both methodologically sound and engaging, going beyond traditional classroom materials.

 Initially, he combined his school teaching job with creating YouTube videos.
 However, as the channel grew, he decided to leave his full-time teaching position, closing down his traditional language learning school, to focus entirely on online education.

-Courses and Teaching

-In addition to YouTube, Grabias runs online group and individual English courses.
-After the COVID-19 pandemic in 2020, demand for his lessons increased significantly.
-His official website offers courses for all levels, from A1 to C1, including specialized matura (high school graduation) exam preparation.